OUR ONE-STOP SHIPPING GUIDE

-After successfully making a sale on Depop, you’ll need to send the item out to your happy buyer.
-Whether you’ve never done this before or need a reminder of the process – keep reading.
+After successfully making a sale on Depop, it's time to ship the item out to your new happy buyer.
+Whether you’ve never done this before or need a reminder of the shipping process – keep reading.
 We’ve outlined exactly how to ship on Depop in the following blog post.
 Discover the different types of shipping available to you, as well as some other useful pieces of advice throughout this article.
 If you’re unsure about how to ship Depop products to customers, there’s no need to stay in the dark.
-Scroll through this comprehensive guide and you’ll be much more knowledgeable about how shipping works.
+Scroll through this comprehensive guide and you’ll be much more knowledgeable.
 Here's our in-depth guide to how shipping works on Depop…

 Shipping on Depop